 As mentioned, school boards are trying to make the remote experience as close as possible to the classroom routine, through processes and procedures.
 To get an in-depth look at the strategy, take a look at what one board, the Simcoe Muskoka Catholic District School Board, is doing.
 Using classroom-like furniture at home can only enhance the likelihood of success.

-Contact the experts at POI today for advice on creating a successful remote learning experience for your child.
+Contact the experts at POI today for advice on creating a successful remote learning experience for your child by investing in classroom furniture.